Sandra Gerth - author of the Writers' Guide Series

 Tips to beat writer overwhelm

-5. Choose one goal to focus on every month (or every quarter, if monthly goals seem too overwhelming).
+Tip #5: Choose one goal to focus on every month

-6. Break down daunting projects into little tasks that seem manageable.
+If you break huge projects into smaller tasks, they become more manageable.
 Every step counts, no matter how tiny it might be.

 How are you battling writer overwhelm?